Is Kava Legal? | feel free

 • Seek out pure kava – This means that you should look for products that use only the roots of the plant, not its leaves, stems, and other parts.
 Why?
 These are the parts of the shrub that may negatively affect your liver—although that’s still up for debate.

-• Relish a Mellow Mood with Botanic Tonics
+• Relish a Mellow Mood with feel free

 Is kava legal in America? is a valid and perfectly understandable question, whether you’re curious about giving kava a go or have been enjoying its effects for years.
 For now, kava is legal in the U.S., and its surging popularity suggests that proponents of the dietary supplement will do their best to ensure it remains accessible for personal use.